 We place a high value upon training the next generation of researchers both non-clinical and clinical in a collaborative environment to deliver translational outcomes; however, we also place equal value on the patients and general public whose experience, talents and stories enrich the life of the Institute.

 Since 2000, as part of Queen Mary University of London, the William Harvey Research Institute (WHRI) and the School of Medicine (SMD) have gone from strength to strength.
 In the 2000 Research Assessment Exercise, SMD was ranked overall 5th in the UK for world-leading or internationally excellent research.
 Over this same period, the School’s research spend increased from £18.7m to over £60m.

-Our success includes the growth in depth and quality of our cardiovascular, inflammation and endocrine research programmes.
+Our primary research focus and excellence lies in our cardiovascular, inflammation and endocrine research themes.
+In addition we are home to international excellence in critical care and renal research.
 We aim to combine talents from different disciplines, such as genomics, cell biology, pharmacology, with translational bench to patient studies and large-scale clinical trials, all with the ambition of therapeutic innovation.